 1.3 Clinical Thermometers

-Clinical thermometers are a special type of liquid-in-glass thermometer used primarily for measuring body temperature.
+Clinical thermometers are a specialised type of liquid-in-glass thermometer used primarily to measure body temperature.
 They are commonly filled with either mercury or alcohol and have a smaller, more precise scale designed for medical use.
 These thermometers are designed for safe use on humans and often feature a narrow tube to enhance accuracy.

 Best for: Measuring body temperature in medical settings and for home use to monitor illnesses.